dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/SiSupercellPostprocess/README.md

       sys.path.append(<path of DFTFE source code>)
       ```
    2. Next is to create an instance of "Plotters" class with the parameters described in the "bandsPlotDemo.py", followed by calling the corresponding function.
+   3. Finally to get the plots, the python file can be executed with the command "python bandsPlotDemo.py".

    Please take note of the below points for postprocessing,